jisosomppi/log-analysis/installations/rsyslog_wildcard/README.md

 https://github.com/rsyslog/rsyslog-doc/issues/474
 https://selivan.github.io/2017/02/07/rsyslog-log-forward-save-filename-handle-multi-line-failover.html

-These are original cofigurations by stackoverflow user "Rumbles", they're to be edited to suit our needs.
+These are original configurations by stackoverflow user "Rumbles", with modifications on log gathering source.

+These configurations are to be edited heavile to better suit our needs.